 By definition, the Steiner tree of a set of points on the Euclidean plane is a tree of minimal length that connects all the points.
 The graph in figure~\ref{fig:triangle_theo}a) has length $L_a = 3$, and in b), $L_b = 3\sqrt{7}/4\approx1.98$.
 The graph in figure \ref{fig:triangle_theo}b) represents the tree of minimal lengths connecting the three points --- the Steiner tree connecting these points.
 In the Steiner tree, there exists a fourth point with coordinates $p_S = \left(\frac{1}{2},\frac{\sqrt{3}}{4}\right)$.
 The challenge in constructing Steiner trees is that, in some instances, there are additional points --- Steiner points --- that, along with the initial points, span the tree of minimal length.

 There are two issues in constructing a Steiner tree.
 The first is determining the number of Steiner points that organise the Steiner tree.
-The second is identifying which edges connect the initial data points to the Steiner points.
-If we know these for a configuration of $n$ points, the coordinates of the Steiner points can be easily obtained by solving linear systems of equations involving the unknown coordinates of the Steiner points \cite{Val}.
+The second step is to identify which edges connect the initial data points to the Steiner points.
+Suppose we know these for a configuration of $n$ points.
+In that case, the coordinates of the Steiner points can be easily obtained by solving linear systems of equations involving the unknown coordinates of the Steiner points \cite{Val}.

-The tree connecting the three points can also represent many physical, social, or biological systems.
-For example, it can act as a model of a road network linking three cities.
-Assume each road is used by travellers moving from city $i$ to city $j$, and the number of travellers going from $i$ to $j$, where $i\neq j$, is roughly the same for every $(i,j)$ pair.
-For the road network shown in the graph of figure \ref{fig:triangle_theo}b), the average distance between two cities is $L_b = 1.98$, whereas for the network in figure \ref{fig:triangle_theo}a), the average distance is $L_a = 1$.
-From a communication perspective, the configuration in figure \ref{fig:triangle_theo}a) is more beneficial for users due to its lower transportation costs.
-However, its construction cost is higher.
-In section~\ref{sec4}, we define the optimisation criteria for analysing communication systems.
+The tree connecting the three points can also represent numerous physical, social, or biological systems.
+For instance, it can serve as a model of a road network linking three cities.
+Assume each road is utilised by travellers moving from city $i$ to city $j$, and the number of travellers travelling from $i$ to $j$, where $i\neq j$, remains approximately the same across every $(i,j)$ pair.
+In the case of the road network with a Steiner tree geometry depicted in the graph of figure \ref{fig:triangle_theo}b), the mean distance between two cities is $L_b = 1.98$, whereas for the network shown in figure \ref{fig:triangle_theo}a), the mean distance is $L_a = 1$.
+From a communication standpoint, the configuration in figure \ref{fig:triangle_theo}a) proves more advantageous for users owing to its reduced transportation costs and enhanced communication efficiency.
+Nonetheless, its construction cost is higher in comparison to the Steiner tree solution.
+In section~\ref{sec4}, we establish the optimisation criteria for analysing communication systems.